fabianlee/ga4-py3-page-growth-trend/README.md

 * Query a window of GA4 data (default=today-30daysAgo), create a dict of path->pageCount
 * Query the preceding window of GA4 data (default=30daysAgo-60daysAgo), create a dict of path->pageCount
-* Iterate through dictionary and calculate delta of page counts between new and old datasets
+* Calculate delta of page counts between new and old datasets, put into dict path->delta, path->delta%
 * Sort by page counts, show biggest absolute winners/losers
 * Sorty by delta percent changes, show biggest trending winners/losers